 Spyros has held teaching and research positions with several European and American institutions: as a research fellow with IIM Berlin, an ICAME fellow at Stanford University and a visiting scholar at MIT and Harvard.

-He is now the Rector of the Neapolis University of Pafos and an Emeritus Professor at INSEAD that he joined in addition to teaching and consulting expertise, he has also authored, or co-authored, 24 books including Forecasting, Planning and Strategy for the 21st Century (The Free Press), Forecasting: Methods and Applications, 3rd ed. and Forecasting Methods for Management, 5th ed.
+Spyros is now a Professor at The University of Nicosia (UNCI) and the Director of the Institute of the Future.
+Previously, he was the Rector of the Neapolis University of Pafos and is an Emeritus Professor at the INSEAD business school.
+In addition to teaching and consulting expertise, he has also authored, or co-authored, 24 books including Forecasting, Planning and Strategy for the 21st Century (The Free Press), Forecasting: Methods and Applications, 3rd ed. and Forecasting Methods for Management, 5th ed.
 (Wiley, translated in twelve languages and sold more than 120,000 copies).
 He has also published more than 120 articles and book chapters.
 He was the founding chief editor of the Journal of Forecasting and the International Journal of Forecasting.
 Furthermore, he has won the “Best Teacher Award” at INSEAD twice.